rkganeri/AM-DEM/README.md

 While I have coded this in a manner such that it should run correctly on GPUs (without unified memory) as well, I have not tested that so there's a chance some small bugs are present.

-Note that Kokkos automatically optimizes memory usage for multi-dimensional arrays based upon the compilation configuration (e.g. LayoutRight memory for CPU-only or LayoutLeft for GPUs).
+Note that Kokkos automatically optimizes memory usage for multi-dimensional arrays (views) based upon the compilation configuration (e.g. LayoutRight memory for CPU-only or LayoutLeft for GPUs).
 Additionally, using Kokkos we are able to use either OpenMP or CUDA/HIP (depending on compilation setting) without the need for any #ifdef's within the code!